kleitherer/vision-pick-and-place/README.md

 - Repeating this process produced a collision-free path that wraps around the toroidal angle dimension when advantageous.

 ## Problem 2 · Camera Pose via Forward Kinematics
+The task for this assignment is to make the robot pick up all the objects in one bin and place them in the other:

+For the written part of the assignment, we:
 - Modeled each joint with a homogeneous transform `T_i(θ_i)` and multiplied them to obtain the end-effector pose `T_WE = Π_i T_i(θ_i)`.
 - Applied the calibrated camera offset `T_EC` to derive the camera pose in the world frame: `T_WC = T_WE · T_EC`.
 - The resulting `T_WC` provides both rotation and translation needed to project image detections into world coordinates for the pick-and-place pipeline.

+Then we implemented the overall pick and place system in python.
+Pre-Step 1: we loaded robots and objects in the environment with the UR5PickEnvironment initialization function, given to us.

+Step 1: get the top-down camera observaton from env.observe(), it returns an RGB-D image Step 2: perception module which estimates object pose using pose_est_segicp() Step 3: compute grasp pose from object pose
+Step 4: execute actual pick and place action:
+- execute_grasp(): (it does primitive grasping)
+- move_tool():
+it computes the robot target configuration using Inverse Kinematics to return the joint angles and translation to get the necessary end effector pose

+then in preception.py we implement a pose estimation algorithm